Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 Directions

-9. Take out of the oven and remove the parchment and beans/weights.
+4. Take out of the oven and remove the parchment and beans/weights.
+Check each tart to ensure you have removed all the baking weights.
 Then press the shortbread into the pan, once more.

-10. Paint the shortbread lightly with egg whites.
-Bake for another 5 minutes at 375 ̊.
-Remove from oven and let cool.
+Paint the shortbread lightly with egg whites.
+Bake for another 5 to 8 minutes.
+Remove from oven and let cool

 Prepare the Lemon Filling